 And while we’re on it, get the TV out of your bedroom.

-I appreciate that this is a very difficult issue for many couples as we’ve become so used to sharing our bedrooms with technology, but perhaps it’s one to consider more seriously.
+I appreciate that this is a very difficult issue for many couples as we’ve become so used to sharing our bedrooms with technology, but the effects of technology on relationships and intimacy are real and perhaps something to consider more seriously.